 Best reporting in any medium on Latin America.

-Best story or series of stories on international affairs using creative and dynamic digital storytelling techniques.
+Best story or series of stories on international affairs using creative and dynamic storytelling techniques.

 Best investigative reporting in any medium on an international story.

 Best commentary in any medium on international news.

 Entries can be submitted only through the OPC’s online submission process which will include the application, the work and a brief statement explaining why the entry deserves consideration.
 Material may be the work of an individual, group or staff but must be on one subject or theme.